Luka-CB/Luka-CB/README.md

 <h1 align="center">Hi 👋, I'm luka</h1>
-<h3 align="center">A passionate full-atack developer.
+<h3 align="center">A passionate full-stack developer.
 Started as a hobby but after completing first project, quickly realised that writing applications is what i wanted to do.
 I enjoy coding, more challenging the better, also enjoy learning new technologies, currently learning "Django" and it's going really nice.
 In the future i'm planning to learn mobile development.</h3>

 - 👨‍💻 All of my projects are available at [https://my-portfolio-rosy-phi.vercel.app/](https://my-portfolio-rosy-phi.vercel.app/)